TU Student Emergency Funds

 • Applications are reviewed every seven to ten business days.

-• Once your application has been reviewed you will be notified within 5 business days of the outcome via your TU email account.
+• Once an application has been reviewed applicants will be notified within 5 business days of the outcome via a student's TU email account.
 Disbursements are typically issued within seven to ten business days per banking processes.

 Eligibility for applicants is also dependent upon having a financial need that will have a detrimental impact on academic progress (or the ability to remain enrolled).
 Applicant’s financial need may not be a direct result of the student’s actions.